 5. Exophthalmia or swollen popped eyes.

-- Check for change of behavior such as your fish become lethargic, refuse to eat or change in feeding habits and change of swimming patterns.
-Odd position in water, head or tail down, difficulty in maintaining buoyancy, and fish are gasping at the surface.
+- Check for behavior changes, such as your fish becoming lethargic, refusing to eat or changing feeding habits, and changing swimming patterns, odd position in water, head or tail down, difficulty in maintaining buoyancy, and fish are gasping at the surface.

-- If your fish looks bloated or their scales seem to be raised, it also indicates health concern.
+- If your fish looks bloated or their scales seem to be raised, it also indicates health concerns.